Iran–Tajikistan relations: Tajikistani Civil War and independence

-Iran was the first nation to establish an embassy in Dushanbe.
-It was also one of the first countries to extend diplomatic recognition of the newly independent Tajikistan in 1991.
-Iran provided diplomatic assistance and built new mosques within Tajikistan.
-Due to the resurgence of Persian culture and Persian language within Tajikistan, Iran helped encourage cultural exchange through conferences, media, and film festivals.
+Iran was the first nation to establish an embassy in Dushanbe, and was also the first country to extend diplomatic recognition of the newly independent Tajikistan in 1991.
+Iran provided diplomatic assistance and built new mosques in Tajikistan.
+Iran has helped encourage Persian cultural exchange through conferences, media, and film festivals.

 Iranian television programs, magazines, and books became increasingly common in Tajikistan.

-However, despite the many things the nations have in common, there are also vast differences.
-Tajikistan's post communist government is secular while Iran's is Islamic.
+Despite the many things the nations have in common, there are also differences.
+Tajikistan's post communist government is secular while Iran is Islamic.
 Furthermore, Iran is a predominantly Shia nation while Tajikistan is Sunni.
-The leading figures of the Islamic revival movement in Tajikistan have stated that Iran would not be a model for whatever Islamic government they advocate for Tajikistan.

-Tajik Civil War

-During the civil war in Tajikistan, Iran offered to mediate between the two factions; however, these efforts did not produce any negotiations.
+During the civil war in Tajikistan from 1992 to 1997, Iran offered to mediate between the two factions; however, these efforts did not produce any negotiations.
 In 1995, Tajikistan opened its first embassy in Tehran, one of the few outside of the former USSR.
 Relations have since grown stronger, as the two nations cooperate in the energy sector and officials from both nations have supported stronger ties.